noamico/bullmq-extra/README.md

 **optsOverride:** A function that takes the job data and returns an object with options to override the default options for the job.

+### Caution:
+ - Do not use the same queue as both a source and target queue in a fanout.
+This can lead to infinite loops.
+ - Do not use the same queue as a target queue in multiple fanouts unless you really intend to.
+This can lead to job duplication.